JoshithaL-10/distributed-industrial-hmi-and-edge-to-cloud-telemetry-gateway/project_readme.md

 4. **Launch the Live Dashboard:**
    * Open `dashboard.html` in any web browser to view the 4x5 coordinate canvas, system states, and lux levels in real time.

+  #### **Telemetry Verification: Coordinate (50, 30\)**

+The PSoC engine detects touch input at X: 50, Y: 30\.
+The RA0E3 host verifies packet parity and transitions to VERIFYING\_PIN.
+The ESP32 node serializes this frame to HiveMQ, while the HTML5 canvas renders the capacitive centroid:

+#### **Telemetry Verification: Coordinate (70, 40\) & Ambient ALS**

+As the finger translates across the 4x5 mutual-capacitance matrix to X: 70, Y: 40, real-time phototransistor lux readings (361–392 Lux) and proximity detection flags stream continuously through the broker:

 5. **Trigger Remote Lockdown (Cloud-to-Device Command):**
    * Using the HiveMQ Web Client, publish to topic: `master_project/industrial_hmi/commands`
    * Payload: